 APCM Meeting Minutes

-Here are the reports for the year ended December 2023 used for the APCM 2024.
+Here are the reports for the year ended December 2023 used for the APCM 2024, which follow the Minutes of the previous APCM that were agreed at the APCM 2024.

 Registered Charity No 1172631